-Last week we were at my parents’ beach house in Maine, a place I have been vacationing for almost the last twenty years.
+Last week we were at my parents’ beach house in Maine, a place I have been vacationing for almost twenty years.
 Being there has become a way to measure time.
 Each visit reminds me of who I used to be and now of my kids and who they were the year before.
 How much you have they grown, what did they like to do last summer, what was tricky about the visit last year?
 What could they do now that they couldn’t do last summer?

 Here is an account of where this passage of time took me one particular day during our visit: